AdguardTeam/KnowledgeBaseVPN/docs/vpn-for-browser-extensions/overview.md

 Not only can you add and remove websites, you can also transfer ready exclusions lists to other devices where AdGuard VPN is installed.
 To export your exclusions list, follow the 4-step instruction below:

-1. Open the AdGuard VPN Browser extension from where you want to export your lists of exclusions.
+1. Open AdGuard VPN Browser extension from where you want to export your lists of exclusions.
 Find the appropriate section and click the "Export" button.
-The exclusions.zip archive will be downloaded.
+The `exclusions.zip` archive will be downloaded.
 2. There are two `.txt` files inside the archive, one for each of the Regular and Selective lists.
 Add more exclusions to them, delete the existing ones, rename files, or just leave the archive as it is.
 3. When transferring between different devices, send the `.zip` file to the device for import.
 4. Open AdGuard VPN on that device.
 Find the appropriate section, click the "Import" button and select the archive.